 “Some plumbers charge a flat-rate service call plus an hourly rate for their labor.
 The plumber may be able to break down their labor rate into quarter-hours.
 The average hourly rate ranges from $45 to $150.”

-It is for these reasons that I have decided to alter the structure of the Leonardo Electronic Almanac and to clarify, once and for all, the financial nature of the journal and the process linked to it.
-This essay it also absolves another function: namely that of clarify how the journal works and the reasons behind the thinking that have determined this shift.
+It is for these reasons that I have decided to alter the structure of LEA and to clarify, once and for all, the financial nature of the journal/publication series and the process linked to it in an age in which, within the humanities, exploitation by the neoliberal corporate industry clothed as non profit is rampant.

 It is a shift that I hope will ensure a different approach to publishing and negate the exploitative nature of academia and the academic publishing industry.
 It is an editorial exploration of post-capitalistic publishing and of the ways and methods to get around it… if any actually exist.

 No Longer Exploiting